vieira-andre/chal341/README.md

 A serverless .NET Core API, leveraging AWS's API Gateway, Lambda and DynamoDB through CloudFormation.

-The proof of concept at play is of an internal API for a financial institution.
+Developed for the technical challenge of a financial institution.

+### Proposal

 The business area has identified the need to parameterize the amount charged for the purchase of foreign currencies by customer segments.